craftercms/docs/source/developers/extending-studio/control-plugins.rst

 - **CONTROL_NAME** : Name of form engine control plugin
 - **JS_FILE.js** : JavaScript file containing the control/data source interface implementation

-.. note:: When using an out-of-the-box blueprint to create your site, the ``plugins/control`` or ``plugins/datasource`` folder does not exist under ``CRAFTER_INSTALL/data/repos/sites/SITE_NAME/sandbox/config/studio/`` and will need to be created by the user creating the plugins.
+.. note:: When using an out-of-the-box blueprint to create your site, the ``plugins/control`` folder does not exist under ``CRAFTER_INSTALL/data/repos/sites/SITE_NAME/sandbox/config/studio/`` and will need to be created by the user creating the plugins.

 ---------------------------
 Form Engine Control Example
 ---------------------------
-Let's take a look at an example of an external control plugin.
-We will be adding a control named ``input2``.
+Let's take a look at an example of a control plugin.
+We will be adding a control named ``text-input``.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Form Engine Control Code
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The first thing we have to do is to create the folder structure where we will be placing the JS file for our control.
-We'll follow the convention listed above in :ref:`external-plugin-directory-structure`
+We'll follow the convention listed above in :ref:`plugin-directory-structure`

 Under ``CRAFTER_INSTALL/data/repos/sites/SITE_NAME/sandbox/config/studio``, create the folder ``plugins``.
 Under the ``plugins`` folder, create the folder ``control``.
-Under the ``control`` folder, create the folder ``input2``, which is the name of the control we're building.
-We will be placing the JS file implementing the control interface under the ``input2`` folder.
+Under the ``control`` folder, create the folder ``text-input``, which is the name of the control we're building.
+We will be placing the JS file implementing the control interface under the ``text-input`` folder.
 In the example below, the JS file is ``main.js``

 .. image:: /_static/images/form-controls/control-plugin-directory-struct.png
     :width: 75 %
-    :alt: External Form Engine Control Directory Structure
+    :alt: Form Engine Control Plugin Directory Structure
     :align: center

 In the JS file, please note that the ``CStudioAuthoring.Module`` is required and that the prefix for ``CStudioAuthoring.Module.moduleLoaded`` must be the name of the control.
-For our example, the prefix is ``input2`` as shown in the example.
+For our example, the prefix is ``text-input`` as shown in the example.

 .. code-block:: js
     :linenos:
-    :emphasize-lines: 47
+    :emphasize-lines: 51

-    CStudioForms.Controls.Input2 = CStudioForms.Controls.Input2 ||
+    CStudioForms.Controls.textInput = CStudioForms.Controls.textInput ||
     function(id, form, owner, properties, constraints, readonly)  {
     	this.owner = owner;
     	this.owner.registerField(this);